 - Our employees are prohibited from offering health care professionals items of personal benefit, such as tickets to sporting events, support for office social events, or gift certificates for stores or golf outings.
 Where permitted, we may occasionally provide health care professionals with approved educational items that are not of substantial monetary value and that are intended primarily for educational purposes.
 Such materials may include medical textbooks, medical journals and anatomical models.

 - Our employees and others speaking on behalf of the company may give presentations specifically designed to provide the type of information that practicing health care professionals have indicated is needed and most useful in the treatment of their patients, in accordance with U.S. Food and Drug Administration (FDA) regulations and the regulations of other countries in which the presentations or discussions are taking place

 - A company representative may offer occasional modest meals to health care professionals in connection with an informational presentation; however, such meals must be in accordance with local codes and regulations

 Our sales representatives must provide truthful, non-misleading information in their interactions with the medical and scientific community.
-Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Pharmaceutical Marketing Practices, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
+Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Practice, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
 In addition to our global Code of Conduct and our Guiding Principles for Interactions with Health Care Professionals, we have several mechanisms in place to minimize noncompliance and foster ethical promotional practices: